krishaamer/green-filter-research/research/literature/sustainability.md

     emissions are directly and indirectly linked to household consumption, with a global average of about 6 tonnes CO2 equivalent per capita.”
+-   Cities are responsible for 80% of the emissions
+    @rosalescarreonUrbanEnergySystems2018
 -   Overconsumption is also one of the root causes of marine plastic pollution. @FORD2022150392 and @laversFarDistractionPlastic2022 suggest strong linkage of climate change and marine plastic